leafac/leafac.com/prose/playing-the-game-with-plt-redex/visualization.md

 </figcaption>
 </figure>

-We select the second board by clicking on the `↕` button:
+We select the second board by clicking on the `↕` button next to it:

 <figure markdown="1">
 ![](stepper-3.png){:width="600"}